t4bby/t4bby/README.md

 ### 👩‍💻 About Me:
 - 💻 I write on a low level.
-- 🤔 I like to Reverse Engineer mostly using IDA.
+- 🤔 I like to Reverse Engineer because I like to break things.
-- 🌱 Exploring Windows Internals.
 - 😿 Average JavaScript Hater.
 - 💯 Loves to automate things because I am lazy
 - 🤖 Oh yes, hardware hacking, please!